-- ALL students wishing to present posters must arrive at 9.30 on the day of the conference to set up; lunch will be provided for them.
+- ALL students wishing to present posters must arrive at 9.30 on the day of the conference to set up.

 - Their projects will be adjudicated by a panel of judges (from among the workshop presenters) over the course of the day.
 The criteria upon which they will be judged are shown on this website.
 The judges’ decision is final.

-- Students of the 2 winning projects will be awarded prizes of each, generously donated by our sponsors.
+- Winning projects will be awarded prizes of each, generously donated by our sponsors.
 Where projects are submitted by a team of students, the prizes will be shared.

 A) Research Objective (10 pts)